JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

                              DynamicSS(Tsit5(), abstol = 1f-2, reltol = 1f-2))
 ```

-Afterwards, we can test our DEQ model on a simple regression problem $y=2x$.
-When one runs this,
+With these definitions, we are prepared to test our DEQ model on a simple regression problem $y=2x$.
+When one runs the following code snippet,
 the model will print out $-10$, which is the expected answer for this regression problem.
-Also note that it is clearly not necessary to use GPU in training, and one can easily
-move to CPU execution by removing all the "gpu" calls.
-As a sanity check, our small DEQ
+Remarkably, switching from GPU to CPU execution is easily accomplished by removing all the "gpu" calls.
-model completes this regression problem perfectly.
+As a sanity check, our small DEQ model completes this regression problem perfectly.

 ```julia
 # Let's run a DEQ model on linear regression for y = 2x